MrEshboboyev/kafka-integration-dotnet/README.md

 ### Components

-1. **KafkaController**: REST API endpoints for message production and health checks
+1. **KafkaController**: REST API endpoints for message production, health checks, and producer management
-2. **KafkaProducerService**: Service for producing messages to Kafka
+2. **KafkaProducerService**: Service for producing messages to Kafka with advanced configuration and error handling
-3. **KafkaConsumerService**: Service for consuming messages from Kafka
+3. **KafkaConsumerService**: Service for consuming messages from Kafka with advanced configuration and error handling
-4. **KafkaConsumerHostedService**: Background service that starts the consumer
+4. **KafkaConsumerHostedService**: Background service that starts the consumer and handles lifecycle events
-5. **MessageDto**: Data transfer object for message requests
+5. **MessageDto**: Data transfer object for basic message requests
+6. **KafkaMessage**: Model for structured message requests with explicit topic, key, value, and headers
+7. **KafkaOptions**: Configuration options with validation for all Kafka settings
+8. **KafkaHealthCheck**: Health check implementation to verify Kafka connectivity
+9. **IMessageProcessor**: Interface for message processing logic with default implementation

 ### Message Flow

-1. **Production**: API receives POST requests and sends messages to Kafka
+1. **Production**: API receives POST requests and sends messages to Kafka with support for headers and structured messages
-2. **Consumption**: Background service continuously consumes messages from Kafka
+2. **Consumption**: Background service continuously consumes messages from Kafka with proper error handling and recovery
-3. **Processing**: Consumed messages are logged with topic, partition, and offset information
+3. **Processing**: Consumed messages are processed through the message processor with topic, partition, and offset information
-4. **Commitment**: Consumer commits offsets after successful message processing
+4. **Commitment**: Consumer commits offsets after successful message processing with proper resource management
+5. **Error Handling**: Services implement proper disposal patterns and error recovery mechanisms
+6. **Health Monitoring**: Health check endpoint verifies producer connectivity and overall system status

 ## Docker Compose Services